InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

     > Download the "develop" branch for the latest version.

-3. 📥 **Copy and include** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package into your project's source folder.
+3. 📥 **Copy and include** the QuickStart/Universal/ folder (which supports both iOS and macOS) in your project.

-    > In the Xcode Project Navigator, menu-click on the OctopusKit/QuickStart folder and select "Show in Finder" then just drag the iOS or macOS subfolder into your project folder in the Xcode navigator.
+    > In the Xcode Project Navigator, menu-click on the OctopusKit/QuickStart/ folder and select "Show in Finder" then drag the Universal subfolder into your project folder in the Xcode navigator.

 4. 🖼 Add the `OctopusKitQuickStartView` to the `ContentView.swift` file: